-The school shall notify the parent of the date and approximate time of the injury suffered by the student, the signs and symptoms of a concussion or brain injury that were observed, and any actions taken to treat the student.
+A school representative shall notify the parent at the conclusion of the activity with date and approximate time of the head injury suffered by the student, the signs and symptoms of a concussion or brain injury that were observed, and any actions taken to treat the student.

-If an OPS Athletic Trainer is not present, all reasonably suspected head injuries must be reported to the OPS Athletic Trainer within 12 hours of the incident.
+All reasonably suspected head injuries must be reported to the secondary schools Athletic Trainer as soon as reasonably possible.

-Based on the mechanism of injury, observation, history and unusual behavior and reactions of the athlete, even without loss of consciousness, assume a concussion has occurred if the head was hit.

-If confusion, unusual behavior or responsiveness, deteriorating condition, loss of consciousness, or concern about neck and spine injury exist, activate Emergency Medical Services (call 911).
+Unusual behavior or unresponsiveness, deteriorating condition, loss of consciousness, or a concern about neck and spine injury, activate Emergency Medical Services (call 911).

-If there is no apparent emergency, the mental status, attention, balance, behavior, speech and memory should be examined every 5-10 minutes until stable over a few hours.

-The above guidelines were adapted from 6LB 260, the OPS Concussion Guidelines, and the recommendations made by the National Federation of State High School Associations and the Centers for Disease Control.
+The above guidelines were adapted from Nebraska Concussion Awareness Act, The 6th Consensus Statement on Concussion in Sport, and the recommendations made by the National Federation of State High School Associations.